the-mikedavis/lru_bench/README.md

 The `lists:last/1` and `lists:droplast/1` are linear on the length of the list, and the length of the list is `Capacity` when the cache is full.

-In the implementations here, though, we use `ets:first/1`
+In the implementation here, though, we use `ets:first/1`

 ```erl
 OldestId = ets:first(State#state.ids_to_keys),